dvcoders/15fa-intro-web/workshop/README.md

     "event_id": "f73b7d0b-11e0-47ff-864e-024527e43804"
 }
 ```
 *The client makes a POST request with data in request body.
-The server validates the request body, then takes the student_id from the request body and do a lookup for that user in the database.
-After the database lookup, if the server successfully found a user with that student_id that is provided in the request, then the server returns an error with the status of CONFLICT.*
+The server validates the request body, then takes the student_id from the request body and does a lookup for that user in the database.
+After the database lookup, if the server successfully found a user with that student_id that is provided in the request, the server returns an error with the status of CONFLICT.*

 **POST /user** - *Create an user and store it in the database*